morganpackard/EZPlug/README.md

 EZPlug
 ======

 EZPlug is a baby C++ library designed to make audio synthesis in C++ faster, easier, and more fun.
-Right now it's used by pretty much only Morgan Packard, but he'd love for you to use it toand to help him make it better.
+Right now it's used by pretty much only Morgan Packard, but he'd love for you to use it too and to help him make it better.
 Morgan realizes that in its current state it's going to be very hard for anyone to understand.
 Please encourage him to document it and make tutorials.

 EZPlug is built on top of the STK library, a collection of low-level tools for audio synthesis.
 While STK is great with the nuts and bolts of synthesis, it isn't designed for easy modularity between unit generators.
 EZPlug aims to be a slightly higher-level "glue" which can be used to easily connect STK classes.